DanielOchoa1214/Taller4-AYGO-CloudFormation/README.md

-# Workshop 4 AREP - Daniel Sebastian Ochoa Urrego
+# Workshop 4 AYGO - Daniel Sebastian Ochoa Urrego

 This project is a simple demonstration on how to use the AWS CDK with Java to create a Lambda function in code.